kingluo/lua-resty-ffi/README.md

-The runtime injects the response (also C `malloc()` char array) into the `ngx_thread_pool_done` queue directly and notify the nginx epoll loop via eventfd, the nginx would resumes the lua coroutine then.
+The runtime injects the response (also C `malloc()` char array) into the `ngx_thread_pool_done` queue directly and notify the nginx epoll loop via eventfd, the nginx would resume the lua coroutine then.
 Note that the response would be freed by lua-resty-ffi, so no need to care about it in your runtime.

 ## Benchmark